 Since you sleep 8 hours during fasting, there are only 8 hours of fasting while awake.

 The fasting period from 8:00 p.m. to the next day’s noon ensures that your entire digestive tract rests for 16 hours at a stretch.

 Therefore, to start 16/8 Intermittent Fasting, all you have to do is skip breakfast.

 After mainly highly processed products are put on the table, breakfast is the most important meal of the day, but only for the food industry.

 Because the body increases adrenaline, glucagon, growth hormone, and cortisol levels, we wake up in the morning.
 For this reason, energy levels are even more stable when fasting until noon than in the case of breakfast.

-You will recognize this fact by your increased productivity once you get used to 16/8 and unlearn the hunger in the morning.
+You will recognize this in increased productivity once you get used to 16/8 and unlearn the hunger in the morning.

 However, if you have exceptional work schedules, you can just as quickly eliminate evening or lunch and have success.

-As long as you maintain a continuous fasting period of 16 hours, you can flexibly integrate 16/8 intermittent fasting into any daily routine.
+If you maintain a fasting period of 16 hours, you can flexibly integrate 16/8 intermittent fasting into any daily routine.

 People successfully lose weight with intermittent fasting for a good reason: fasting is the best way to lower insulin levels.